lejakewolf/just-another-discord-bot/README.md

 ```

 ### I covered everything.. right?
 Oh, right.
-No support or pull requests will be accepted for this repo. ~~No one will want to use this anyway.
+Neither support will be given nor pull requests will be accepted for this repo.
+You're on your own. ~~No one will want to use this anyway.
 And I don't want you to.~~

 #### Dependencies
 - **Bot Dependencies**